AnushaPutturi/WebScrapping-and-Exploratory-Data-Analysis-on-Real-time-Flipkart-Washing-Data/README.md

 I cleaned the data by standardizing formats, removing symbols, filling missing values using median and mode, and handling outliers using the IQR method.”
 “After cleaning, I performed univariate, bivariate, and multivariate analysis using Pandas, Matplotlib, and Seaborn to understand price distribution, brand-wise trends, and how product features influence pricing.”
 “From the analysis, I found that fully automatic and front-load washing machines are usually more expensive, most products are priced between ₹10,000 and ₹25,000, and brand and capacity play an important role in pricing, while ratings are similar across price ranges.”
-“Overall, this project gave me hands-on experience in real-world web scraping, data cleaning, exploratory data analysis, and converting raw data into meaningful business insights.”
+“Overall, this project gave me hands-on experience in real-world web scraping, data cleaning, exploratory data analysis, and converting raw data into meaningful business insights."